Duke Zhuang of Zheng: Early life and rule

-Soon afterwards Zhuang departed the dukedom for Luoyang to deal with diplomatic matters.
-His mother then wrote a letter to Gongshu, ordering him to revolt against his brother and she would open the gates of the capital for him.
-So Gongshu started a revolt against Duke Zheng and, not long after, he reached the capital's walls.
-However, by the this time, Duke Zhuang was aware that a revolt was to take place.
-So he returned in time to raise an army which defeated Gongshu at Yan (north of present-day Yanling County) during the summer of 722 BC.
+Soon afterwards Zhuang departed Zheng for Luoyang to deal with diplomatic matters.
+His mother then wrote a letter to Duan, ordering him to revolt against his brother and saying that she would open the gates of the capital for him.
+Duan thus started a revolt against Duke Zheng and, not long after, he reached the capital's walls.
+However, by this time, Duke Zhuang was aware that a revolt was to take place.
+So he returned in time to raise an army which defeated Duan at Yan (north of present-day Yanling County) during the summer of 722 BC.

-Seeing his demoralised forces melt away and with nowhere to run, Gongshu committed suicide.
-Upon hearing this, Zhuang rushed to see his brother's corpse; weeping greatly, he said to him, "Gongshu, you knew that your older brother would always forgive you; why has it come to this?"
-After pacifying the rebellion Zhuang put his mother under strict confinement, telling her that "We will meet again under the ground!".
-But when public opinion began to turn against him as a result of this, he soon dug a tunnel linking his and his mother's palaces, and there they met and 'buried the hatchet' regarding their past actions.

-Duke Zuang was appointed Left Advisor by King Ping of Zhou.
-After King Ping's death, the following king, King Huan, removed Zuang from office.
+Duke Zhuang was appointed Left Advisor by King Ping of Zhou.
+After King Ping's death, the following king, King Huan, removed Zhuang from office.
 In response to this slight, Duke Zhuang refused to go to the capital to meet with King Huan.
 King Huan then led a coalition in 707 BC against Duke Zhuang, which culminated in a Zheng victory at the Battle of Xuge.
-Duke Zhuang's army humiliated the king, defeating the king's army and inflicting an arrow wound on King Huan's shoulder, and further diminishing the prestige of the Zhou royal house.
+Duke Zhuang's army humiliated the king, defeating his army and inflicting an arrow wound on King Huan's shoulder, further diminishing the prestige of the Zhou royal house.
 After Zhuang's death in 701 BC, his sons fought a protracted war of succession (701–680 BC) over the leadership of Zheng.